Sakuye people: History

+After arriving in present day marsabit, sakuye elders say that they lived under rendille kinship for a period not well known and that the sakuye later left after their efforts to spread Islam to the rendile became futile.

+Sakuye elders further state that while heading downwards is when the two groups that later formed sakuye met.
+The 7 Clans who trace their lineage to Biimal and the 5 clans who trace their lineage to Garre became Sakuye, a name referred to them by the Boran meaning people of Saaku.
+The Sakuye people later joined the War liibin Federation and made dabel their home but many later left and are now widespread in current day Isiolo.
+The War libin Federation included the Boran, Ajuuran, Garre and Gabra.

+The Five Miigo clans who originate from the Garre tribe are said to have been speaking Afaan Oromo even before meeting the other clans and settling in borana territory, Afaan Oromo was already a language adopted by the garre and is now the language predominantly spoken by the sakuyes.

-The Sakuye are Muslims Sunni Islam.
-Following Kenyan independence, the Sakuye joined their Somali Cousins Somalis in Northern Frontier District Region now Northern Kenya in their attempt to secede and join the Somali Republic.
-Most of their livestock was killed by government forces during the Shifta War (1963–1967), reducing many Sakuye to poverty.
-In the 1970s, a group of Sakuye moved to the Dabel hills, which lie below the Ethiopian plateau.
+Following Kenyan independence the sakuyes joined the rest of the Somalis in their attempt to secede and join the Somali Republic.
+Most of their livestock was killed by the government forces during the Shifta War (1963–1967), reducing many Sakuye to poverty.
 The traditional camel-oriented rituals, with a nominal Muslim affiliation, became much less important after the destruction of the herds and the Sakuye became Husayniyya, followers of the Sufi order founded by Sheikh Hussein whose tomb lies in the village named for him in Bale, Ethiopia.
 Today the Sakuye population is divided between those in Dabel and those in Isiolo.